-Did you know that there are women making six figure incomes using social media sites like Twitter, Snapchat, Instagram, and Kik?
+Did you know that there are women making six-figure incomes using social media sites like Twitter, Snapchat, Instagram, and Kik?
 Seem like an impossible task?
 It’s actually easier than you think.

 Creating a strong social media presence is as important as turning on your camera for your cam show.
 You want to build yourself up as a brand—a bankable brand.
 Having lots of followers can lead to endorsements, ad sales, affiliate sales, or in some cases, a modeling contract.

 If you’re new to the social media game it can seem intimidating to jump in.
-It’s best to start with the most adult friendly platforms like Twitter, Snapchat, and Instagram.
+It’s best to start with the most adult-friendly platforms like Twitter, Snapchat, and Instagram.
 Instagram isn’t entirely adult content friendly but they’ll make exceptions if you censor your images (i.e. use Emojis to cover your nipples).

 Those girls make serious money advertising weight loss products and exercise gear.
 Other girls use Instagram to show off their favorite lingerie or swimsuits and get paid to promote the brands they love.

 How do they do it?
 First, they amass a large following, then they tag their favorite companies in their photos and mention them in their captions.
-The companies will often times reach out to the cam girl and offer either a discount on their product, an affiliate code, or they’ll pay for a sponsored post.
+The companies will oftentimes reach out to the cam girl and offer either a discount on their product, an affiliate code, or they’ll pay for a sponsored post.

-Advertising other brands isn’t the only thing Instagram is good for.
+Advertising other brands aren’t the only thing Instagram is good for.
 It’s also a great way to advertise your shows (and your other social media outlets.)
 You don’t want to make a habit of posting solely about your upcoming shows, but a flirty photo and a link to your cam site (in your bio) could be a great way to drive traffic to your show.

 A lot of girls set their Twitter account to private and charge money to their fans during cam shows to unlock access to their Twitter account.
 Cam girls typically charge fans between 100 and 200 tokens for access to their Twitter account.

 Snapcash allows fans to send you money directly through Snapchat.
 So if a fan wants to talk to you, you can charge them via Snapcash.
 Because Snapchat is a no-holds-barred venue for cam girls to connect directly with their fans there are tons of forums where you can find potential fans looking to interact with cam girls.

 The fourth social media platform you should jump on if you’re a cam girl is KIK.
-You can chage your fans to talk to you on KIK and have one on one conversation.
+You can change your fans to talk to you on KIK and have one on one conversation.
 It’s an easy way to make your fans feel connected to you, which typically equates to larger tips in future shows.

-Don’t post things that are off topic or too sales-pitchy.
+Don’t post things that are off-topic or too sales-pitchy.
 It’s ok to talk about yourself and tell people what time you’ll be camming, but they want to see you as a human being, not just another face selling a product.
 Ingratiate yourself with the fans, make them care about you, and soon you’ll be raking in the tokens.